 The goal of emission reductions will be refined during 2023.

 Recycling of packaging materials and waste

 The primary aim is to prevent the generation of waste.
 The goal is to minimize the amount of waste in general, and particularly the amount that ends up other than in final disposal.
 Glaston’s operations give rise to a lot of packaging materials, and they are sorted and either recycled or used as energy waste.
-In 2021, the total amount of waste increased by around 13%, but at the same time a larger proportion was directed to recycling or for energy.
+In 2022, the total amount of waste decreased by around 10%, but at the same time a larger proportion was directed to recycling or for energy.

 In Glaston’s operations, the most significant environmental impacts arise when customers use machines purchased from us.